parth1902/cs7641-project-group-46/index.md

 The other hyperparameters we used for fine-tuning are available in our code.
 Further experimentation with the hyperparameters might allow us to use more data and achieve better metrics.

-The GROVER paper trains BERT-based and GROVER-based models as discriminators. <do we want to include this?> Note that they train on a different task – their discriminators also use other parts of the article metadata, e.g. author, date, etc for classification, which might explain their higher accuracies.
+The GROVER paper trains BERT-based and GROVER-based models as discriminators.
+Note that they train on a different task – their discriminators also use other parts of the article metadata, e.g. author, date, etc for classification, which might explain their higher accuracies.

 ![Alt text](assets/images/llm_results_5.png "Optional title")